 - Isolating people who are infectious to prevent the spread of measles to others;

-- Strongly advising unvaccinated individuals to receive the measles vaccine; and
+- Strongly advising not immunized individuals to receive the measles immunization; and